You have created a word document and want to share it with your target audience. It could be to share:

 Or it can be any such use case.
 And you’re thinking how to share the document with your audience.

 One way to do it is by sending them a soft copy of the document via email.
 But for that, you’d need the email addresses of all your recipients.
 And it’s not always possible to have them handy.

 Even if you have the emails, it’s still a tedious process to send them the soft copies one-by-one.

 So rather than sending them the document, help them access it by themselves.
 How?
 Via print media.

 And a simple addition to the print media creatives can make it readily actionable for the audience.
-Yes, we are talking about QR Codes.
+Yes, we are talking about QR Code for a word document.